Dead9ixel/101stMissionTeam/FortifyTool/readme.txt

-This folder is for fortify tool initServer.sqf settings
+This folder is for fortify tool settings.
+You must rename all filenames to initServer.sqf for the settings to work.